pupil-labs/pupil-community/README.md

 This repository is a `README` only repository for community contributed projects, forks, plugins, scripts, and videos using [Pupil](https://github.com/pupil-labs/pupil) - open source eye tracking platform.

 ## Contributing
 Want to add your project, fork, plugin, or script to this list?
-Fork this repo and make a [Pull Request](https://github.com/pupil-labs/pupil-community/issues) with a link and short description in the README file.
+Fork this repo and make a [Pull Request](https://github.com/pupil-labs/pupil-community/pulls) with a link and short description in the README file.

 Want to add your demo video to this list?
-Make an issue [issue](https://github.com/pupil-labs/pupil-community/issues) with the Youtube link and the maintainers will add the video to [this Youtube playlist](https://www.youtube.com/watch?v=X_BalnBOcpk&list=PLi20Yl1k_57pr6zl9D6JHSrOWyLXxsTQN).
+Make an [issue](https://github.com/pupil-labs/pupil-community/issues) with the Youtube link and the maintainers will add the video to [this Youtube playlist](https://www.youtube.com/watch?v=X_BalnBOcpk&list=PLi20Yl1k_57pr6zl9D6JHSrOWyLXxsTQN).

 ## Projects & Forks